 - an eyelid cleaner.
 Eyelid cleaners are available as a foam, liquid or wipe.
 Ask your pharmacist for more information.

-- dilute baby shampoo (2 drops in 1/2 cup of water)
+- diluted baby shampoo (2 drops in 1/2 cup of warm water).
+Dip a cloth in this and gently scrub your eyelids

 - use warm compresses for 5 to 10 minutes a few times a day